dsi-clinic/the-clinic/slurm.md

 5. Verify your key was added.
 In terminal / command prompt, try `ssh git@github.com` it should respond with `Hi GITHUB_USERNAME!
 You've successfully authenticated, but GitHub does not provide shell access.` or something similar.

 #### Mac/Linux Instructions for Remote Authentication
-1. If on Mac/Linux, you can use `ssh-copy-id -i ~/.ssh/KEYNAME_HERE fe.ds`, replacing `KEYNAME_HERE` with the name of the ssh key you would like to use and `USERNAME` with your CNET ID.
+1. If on Mac/Linux, you can use `ssh-copy-id -i ~/.ssh/KEYNAME_HERE fe.ds`, replacing `KEYNAME_HERE` with the name of the public ssh key you would like to use (it should end with .pub) and `USERNAME` with your CNET ID.
 2. You will be prompted for `USERNAME@fe01.ds.uchicago.edu`'s password.
 This will be your CNET password.
 3. To verify success: In your terminal, `ssh fe.ds` should connect you to the cluster without typing any password.